|Survey name||The Labour Force Survey (Household dataset)|

 the LFS is a study of employment circumstances in the UK, used to provide information on the UK labour market; therefore, its primary function is not to provide information on demographics such as families and households

-the definitions used to describe families and households are constrained by the LFS and therefore a lot of the complexities of family and household formation cannot be explored; for example, families are constrained by the fact that they must all reside at the same address; more information on the complexities of the families and households definition can be found in the explainer document
+the definitions used to describe families and households are constrained by the LFS and therefore a lot of the complexities of family and household formation cannot be explored; for example, families are constrained by the fact that they must all reside at the same address; more information on the complexities of the families and households definition can be found in our Families and households explained article

-the LFS does not include the 2% of the population living in communal establishments such as prisons and nursing homes; these residents are assumed to have the same marital status and living arrangements distributions as those in private households
+the LFS does not include the 2% of the population living in communal establishments such as prisons and nursing homes

 some demographic groups of the population, such as older people and those in same-sex unions, have small sample sizes within the LFS; so, estimates and trends are not always robust enough for meaningful commentary